RemiBou/remibou.github.io/_posts/2020-01-16-Should-I-peek-Blazor.md

 Well that a tough one.
 Honestly I don't know, the point of Blazor is mostly its integration in the full .net environement, using it with Spring seems pointless.
 BUT I have been doing some angular developement for a while and honestly I prefer Razor / C# syntax to Type Script and angular templating.
 But here it's a matter of taste and there isn't any objective way for answering.

 Results : there is no reason to not use it, see with your team taste.
 If they like java maybe they will prefer Blazor to Angular or React.

+## Conclusion

+I can see one situation where the choice would be obvious for me : an ASPNET Core web APP (not web site), I would do the GUI with Blazor.
+I would pick server-side if the connection problem does not apply, client-side else.

+On every other case I would follow my quesiton list and do the choice with the team.
+But still I beleive in this project and I beleive it will be around for a long time.